sabiwara/aja/README.md

 And yet... some occasional friction might still remain.

 Aja aims to remove some of this friction by providing mostly:
-- non-existing (e.g. ordered maps) or currently hard-to-use (e.g. erlang trees, arrays) data structures written in pure elixir
+- non-existing (e.g. ordered maps) or currently hard-to-use (e.g. binary search trees) data structures written in pure elixir
-- nice-to-have helper functions
+- nice-to-have utility functions

 ### Data structures